Effective Date Supersedes Sep 1, 2016 Issuing Authority Executive Vice President Responsible Officer Human Resources

 Section (2)(a) shall not apply if: (a) the University is under a contract to provide work or services and the absence of the employee prohibits it from completing the contract in accordance with the terms of the contract; (b) failure to complete the contract will cause substantial and grievous economic injury to the University; and (c) after the University made reasonable attempts, the University failed to find a temporary replacement for the employee.

+FMLA.
 D.C.
-FMLA leave runs concurrently with leave taken under the FMLA.
-For the University’s policy on the federal Family and Medical Leave Act (“FMLA”), please refer to the document entitled, “Federal FMLA Policy and Procedure – New York City & District of Columbia.”
+FMLA leave runs concurrently with leave taken under the federal Family and Medical Leave Act (“FMLA”), in accordance with the University’s FMLA Policy and Procedure.

+Additional Options.
 If the employee is unable to return to work upon the exhaustion of his or her D.C.
-FMLA leave and/or FMLA leave, the employee may request a leave of absence, pursue disability options, or seek an accommodation, as appropriate.
+FMLA leave, the employee may take or continue to take any other leave for which the employee is eligible under any other applicable laws or University policies; pursue disability options; or seek an accommodation, as appropriate.
 At no point shall any continued leave be counted as D.C.
-FMLA leave and/or FMLA leave unless and until the employee again satisfies the respective eligibility requirements.
+FMLA leave unless and until the employee again satisfies the respective eligibility requirements.

 *All definitions set forth in this section are to be read in accordance with the D.C.
 FMLA and applicable regulations.